pharmavillage/documentation/content/commands/cluster-forget/index.md

 since: 3.0.0
 summary: Removes a node from the nodes table.
 syntax_fmt: CLUSTER FORGET node-id
-syntax_str: ''
+syntax_str: ""
 title: CLUSTER FORGET
 ---

-The command is used in order to remove a node, specified via its node ID, from the set of *known nodes* of the Redis Cluster node receiving the command.
+The command is used in order to remove a node, specified via its node ID, from the set of _known nodes_ of the Pharmavillage Cluster node receiving the command.
-In other words the specified node is removed from the *nodes table* of the node receiving the command.
+In other words the specified node is removed from the _nodes table_ of the node receiving the command.

 Because when a given node is part of the cluster, all the other nodes